VoLKyyyOG/COMP30024/Chexers/Strategies.md

 3. Do a runner to the edge and attempt to exit the board

 ### End Game:
-- *What if an exit move comprimises your win (you have 2 pieces where one is an exit move whilst the other could be converted, and you have only had 2 exits)*
+- *What if an exit move compromises your win (you have 2 pieces where one is an exit move whilst the other could be converted, and you have only had 2 exits)*
 - Sacrificing pieces that are irrelevant to an exit move (decoy pieces?)
+     - **Could be resolved if evaluation heuristic can simulate a few moves ahead, ascertains a valuable move is possible**

 ### To Dos:
-- Play the game (print on carboard and see how that goes)
+- Play the game (print on cardboard and see how that goes)
 - Find positions that are weighted more crucially compared to others

 ### MP-Mix Algorithm: